awwkl/bashtutor/README.md

 ```

 ### Additional notes
-- written in C
+- Written in C
-- simulates a command shell
+- Simulates a command shell
-- allows the use of keyboard shortcuts like Ctrl-L, Ctrl-W, Ctrl-U, Ctrl-A, etc
+- Allows the use of keyboard shortcuts like Ctrl-L, Ctrl-W, Ctrl-U, Ctrl-A, etc